mdbootstrap/mdb-ui-kit/README.md

 ## Contributing

 ### During V4 major development
 If you want to get involved, please do so by submitting pull requests.
 Before undertaking any major PR effort, please check the [milestone](https://github.com/FezVrasta/bootstrap-material-design/milestones/V4) for an existing issue.
 If there isn't one, please file a new issue and `cc: @rosskevin` so we can discuss and assign the work so effort is not duplicated.
 Thank you!

 Please prefix any issue or pull request title with `V4`.

 ### Standard guidelines
 Please read through our [contributing guidelines](CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 Moreover, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
-All HTML and CSS should conform to the [Code Guide](http://codeguide.co/), maintained by one of Bootstrap's founder's [Mark Otto](https://github.com/mdo).
+All HTML and CSS should conform to the [Code Guide](http://codeguide.co/), maintained by [Mark Otto](https://github.com/mdo), one of Bootstrap's founders.

 Editor preferences are available in the [editor config](https://github.com/FezVrasta/bootstrap-material-design/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.